Are you using enough video content in your marketing?

 Live-stream interviews, presentations, and events.
 They are great for engagement.
 Viewers spend end up to 8 times longer with live video compared to video-on-demand.

 Could you record an explainer video by yourself, in the comfort of your own work space?
 Of course you could.
 What’s really so different about a zoom call, versus producing one of the videos mentioned above?
 Maybe not so much.
 There’s a level of polish that you should strive for, but keep in mind that ROI is high whether you invest a lot, or a little.

 How to Make Your Own Virtual Presentations

-Most of us will need to practice and correct a few mistakes, and we can all use a good plan to start with.
+Most of us will need to practice and learn from our mistakes, and having a good plan to start with is fundamental.
 A good topic and knowledge of video content best practices will put you well on your way, though.